Pramodinikarlapudi/outreachy-contributions-tracker/data/README.md

 git commit -m "Added hERG dataset"
 git push origin main

+You can watch this video explaining how you can download these datasets from TDC -- https://youtu.be/mxs_Q9idFgM?si=igROmNuOgHbHqq4T

 **That's it!!** You can open your git hub repository and **check whether you can see the pushed files** :)